rapid7/insightconnect-plugins/firepower_import_csv/help.md

 #### Import CSV

-This action is used to import a base64 encoded csv of vulnerabilities.
+This action is used to import a base64 encoded CSV of vulnerabilities.

 NOTE: This action is limited to around 100-200 vulnerabilities.
 If too many records are processed at one time Firepower will unexpectedly hang with no warnings or timeouts.
 This is based on a 4 core server with 32gb of ram.